datalad/datalad-blog/content/posts/lab-infra-forgejo/index.md

 ## Root-less Forgejo-Aneksajo service

-As for every other coming service, we deploy the Forgejo via a container that is managed by [Podman](https://podman.io) in user space.
+As for every other coming service, we deploy Forgejo via a container that is managed by [Podman](https://podman.io) in user space.
 The pattern for that is always the same:

 - create a user, disabling password (and often login)
 - enable execution of processes for that user when not logged in
-- set up systemd and service units
+- set up [systemd](https://systemd.io) and service units
 - perform other service-specific configuration

 The target is always to contain all configuration and runtime data in the user's HOME directory.